Building a New Future in IT

 With aspirations to continue in IT support roles, James looks forward to the future with renewed optimism and confidence.

-James’ story is a great example of the power of perseverance, the importance of a supportive work environment and the amazing impact of education and training.
+James’ story is a great example of perseverance and the importance of a supportive work environment.

 His journey from demolition work to IT support is an inspiring example of how embracing change and seizing new opportunities can lead to personal and professional fulfilment.

-We have taken the successful AFL SportsReady model and applied it to the arts, cultural and creative industries.
+We have applied the successful AFL SportsReady model to the arts, cultural and creative industries.